 We are also committed towards building a strong line of leadership for the Dalit movement.
 Hence, through two further fellowship programmes, the Young Professionals Programme and the Professionals Programme, we engage with the Dalit youth and the Dalit professionals from diverse fields.
 Through these programmes the Dalit Foundation is not only strengthening the Dalit movement, but is also nurturing future leaders for the movement.
 In addition, Dalit Foundation also provides fellowships to dalit artists with the aim of promoting dalit art and culture and utilizing dalit culture as a tool for liberation.

-The major Dalit Foundation programmes are: GRANTS AND FELLOWSHIPS:
+Our Work: The major Dalit Foundation programmes are:

 Manual Scavengers are also expected to clean sewage pits both private and public whereby the municipality itself employs them for the job.
 Several deaths of manhole workers are reported every year due to inhalation of poisonous gases such as carbon monoxide, hydrogen sulphide and methane that are formed in the sewers, or by drowning in the sewage.
 ‘Hidden Apartheid Caste Discrimination against India’s Untouchables’, a shadow report to the UN Committee on the Elimination of Racial Discrimination submitted by the Centre of Human Rights and Global Justice (New York School of Law) and the Human Rights Watch (New York), placed the count of such deaths at 100 per year.